stefanolaru/stratocart.docs/api.md

 # API Reference

-Welcome to the GumCart API.
-You can use this to access GumCart API endpoints, which can get information about your shop & orders.
+Welcome to the Stratocart API.
+You can use this to access Stratocart API endpoints, which can get information about your shop & orders.

 ## Authentication